 Should I indicate specific faculty who I would like to work with on my application?

-You should indicate at least one faculty member from the Program and Area you are interested in on your application, but it is possible to be supervised by faculty outside the area or to have them on your Supervisory Committee.
+You should indicate at least one faculty member from the Program and Area that you are interested in on your application, but it is possible to be supervised by a faculty outside your area or to have them on your Supervisory Committee.